Published: 22 Mar 2019 under INTERVIEW

 Radio National Late Night Live interview from Wednesday 20 March 2019

 The Digital Studio supports international knowledge exchange across the digital humanities, arts and social sciences, by hosting a range of fellows and visiting researchers.

-The Digital Studio is hosting Dr Rafael Cabredo from 19 October until 14 December 2019, in partnership with Graduate House as part of the United Board Fellowship program.
+The Digital Studio hosted Dr Rafael Cabredo from 19 October until 14 December 2019, in partnership with Graduate House as part of the United Board Fellowship program.

 Dr Rafael Cabredo is the Dean of the College of Computer Studies at De La Salle University in the Philippines.
 Digital humanities is a burgeoning domain for researchers at De La Salle University, with new collaborations established between the College of Computer Studies and the College of Liberal Arts supporting the development of a number of local digital heritage projects - from documenting native dance and local languages, to using natural language processing to analyse historical texts and literature.
 Dr Cabredo's research draws on classical music training to blend music theory with computer science techniques, such as discovering how different chord progressions evoke emotional responses in listeners.

-As an Honorary Fellow in the Digital Studio, Dr Cabredo will explore how the digital humanities are delivered at the University of Melbourne, examining models for interdisciplinary practice and collaboration that can help inform research at his home university.
-He will engage with academics across faculties at Melbourne to share perspectives and approaches that support the continuing development of digital humanities tools and methods in the Philippines.
+As an Honorary Fellow in the Digital Studio, Dr Cabredo explored how the digital humanities are delivered at the University of Melbourne, examining models for interdisciplinary practice and collaboration that can help inform research at his home university.
+He engaged with academics across faculties at Melbourne to share perspectives and approaches that support the continuing development of digital humanities tools and methods in the Philippines.

 The Digital Studio hosted Dr Liz Stainforth from June to October 2018, as part of the Australian Endeavour Fellowship Scheme.

 Being based in the Digital Studio was a brilliant experience.
 Taking part in the Studio's Digital Heritage Seminar Series, provided invaluable networking opportunities and connected me with other Digital Humanities researchers.